-To gain these potential benefits of meditation, by virtue of this reconditioning of the awareness, it is necessary to engage in regular practice—usually on a daily basis.
-Meditation does not provide all its benefits all at once, but over time, as the practice itself re-conditions the awareness of the meditator more towards the state of pure consciousness.
-In each daily meditation session, the conscious awareness of the meditator is encouraged, through the use of a certain technique, to free itself from the surface level of the "thinking mind" and instead come into greater contact with the field of pure consciousness.
-Achieving a state of pure awareness is therefore practiced, on a daily basis.
+To gain these potential benefits of meditation, by virtue of this reconditioning of the awareness, you should engage in regular practice—usually on a daily basis.
+Meditation does not provide all its benefits all at once, but over time, as the practice itself re-conditions your awareness more towards the state of pure consciousness.
+In each daily meditation session, you will encourage your awareness, through the use of a certain technique, to free itself from the surface level of your thinking mind and instead come into greater contact with the field of pure consciousness.
+You will therefore practice achieving a state of pure awareness on a daily basis.

-Meditation, in one form, is often practiced with the use of a symbol.
-In this type of meditation practice, the technique employed to cultivate this greater connection to pure consciousness makes use of the symbol in a particular way, so as to effect this end.
-In the practice of meditation using a symbol, the awareness of the meditator is focused upon the symbol, instead of remaining identified with the many thoughts and emotions that might otherwise retain importance as the focus of awareness.
-The symbol provides a prop, a single object which is sensed in an effortless way, instead of the usual jumble of disorganized thoughts and emotions.
-The sensing of the symbol alone, in this way, assists in the settling of superfluous thoughts and emotions, stabilizing the descent to a level of pure consciousness.
-This is because the mind no longer feeds off its own activity, from one thought to the next.
-Stabilizing the awareness upon just the meditation symbol allows the activity of the surface level of the mind, the "thinking mind," to “wind down,” to decrease in activity, slowly but surely.
+Meditation, in one form, is practiced with the use of a symbol.
+In this form of meditation you encourage your awareness to remain focused upon just the symbol, instead of becoming identified with, caught up in and attached to the series of thoughts and emotions that would otherwise occupy it.
+The symbol provides a prop, a single object which you sense in an effortless way as you gently encourage your awareness to remain on it alone.
+Sensing the symbol alone assists in reducing the activity of your thinking mind, because your mind no longer feeds off its own activity, from one thought or emotion to the next.
+Stabilizing your awareness upon just the meditation symbol allows the activity of the surface level of your mind, your thinking mind, to “wind down,” to decrease in activity, slowly but surely.

-The symbol stabilizes and assists in the descent to deeper levels of awareness.
-As the meditator meditates, the thoughts and emotions that may arise while meditating are recognized to be merely distractions, and are therefore allowed to drop away as the meditator's awareness comes back effortlessly to the symbol alone.
-As the meditator continues to meditate on the symbol, the "chatter" of the "thinking mind" winds down more and more, and the meditator settles to deeper and deeper levels of awareness.
-Although thoughts and emotions continue to arise in the mind as it “winds down," the meditator does not identify with them, and so, gradually they become fewer and fewer.
-No particular attention is paid to the thoughts and emotions, they are simply noticed as distractions, as being observed as outside the focus of the meditation (the symbol), and allowed to drop away as the awareness is encouraged to return to just the symbol.
+As you meditate, you will usually still have thoughts and emotions arise, at least in the beginning, but you will simply recognize them to be distractions, and just allow them to drop away as you bring your awareness back effortlessly to the symbol alone.
+As you continue to meditate on the symbol, the activity of your mind winds down more and more, and you settle to progressively deeper and deeper levels of awareness.
+Whenever thoughts and emotions continue to arise in your mind as it “winds down,” you again do not identify with them, and so, gradually they become fewer and fewer.

-The awareness of the meditator may drift from the symbol many times while meditating, especially at first, but by simply and effortlessly coming back to the symbol the practice is slowly but surely refined.
-Eventually the meditator will become adept at keeping the symbol alone in the awareness, and achieve a quiet mind.
-The meditator may then begin to have experiences of pure awareness, perhaps for just an instant at first, wherein a sense of perfect unity with the symbol is achieved.
-It is at this time that the awareness of the meditator may be said to have completely released its identification with the surface level of the mind, and to have begun to contact the state of pure consciousness.
-At this level of pure consciousness, the meditator, the object of meditation (the symbol), and the process of meditation become one.
-The symbol is also experienced in its essence, and particular conscious abilities may become available to the meditator—abilities which are contained in, and are part of, the field of pure consciousness, and which may also bear some relationship to the essence and inner power of the symbol.
-A deep sense of peace and knowing may also be felt.
+Your awareness may drift from the symbol many times while you are meditating, especially at first, but by simply and effortlessly coming back to the symbol your practice is slowly but surely refined.
+Eventually you will become adept at keeping the symbol alone in the awareness, and achieve a quiet mind.
+This may be a surprise, at first—to be awake and conscious, yet with no thoughts.
+You may begin to have such experiences of pure awareness, perhaps for just an instant at first.
+You will have completely released your identification with the surface level of the mind, and have begun to establish yourself in the state of pure consciousness.
+At this level of pure consciousness, you, the object of meditation (the symbol), and the process of meditation become one.

 ©1994 - 2011 Stephen H. Barrett